k-svetlana/cat_c/README.md

-# Cat utility in C
+# cat utility in C

 Super simple implementation of cat utility in C. Includes support for long GNU flags.
+Made as part of educational project.